azabelmena/.config/README.md

     - Waybar
     - Zathura
     - Rofi
-    - homebrew for MacOS as well as other MacOS specific software.
+    - homebrew for OSX as well as other OSX specific software.
     - Many other programs (look through `nix/home-manager/<nix-darwin/nixos>/programs`)
 - A .gitignore and this README.
     - These are just boilerplate and should also not be considered a part of the